mpapierski/edux/README.md

 # License

-GPL because I really care about your modification if it makes this software better.
+1. GPL because I really care about your modification if it makes this software better.
+2. Beerware if you find it useful.

 # Config